 The technology sector is the fastest growing industry in the world.
-In 2021, it is predicted to reach 5 trillion dollars1 and lead to an unprecedented level of demand for engineers.
+In 2021, it is predicted to reach 5 trillion dollars and lead to an unprecedented...

 Naomi Harris: FCR Engineer at Bluecube